Terms of Reference

 Board Membership

-Composition.
 AMMnet’s Board is composed of at least 7 and at most 12 members.
 AMMnet’s Board should represent its membership and include diversity in geography, gender, career stage, and technical background.
+The Executive Director is not eligible to serve on the Board.

 Board members will be elected by the general AMMnet membership.
 Candidates must first pass selection by the Governance Committee, which will use a scoring rubric to evaluate potential candidates; highest-scoring candidates will be passed on for voting by general membership.
-Future Board members must have previous Committee experience.
+Future Board members must have previous experience serving on a Committee or co-leading a task force, subgroup, regional group, or local chapter.

 Board elections by the general membership will happen annually, or more frequently if the Board decides to hold a special election.
 Voting will occur during a general assembly if quorum (defined below) has been reached.
 Voting during the general assembly will be supplemented by outreach via email so that members unable to attend the general assembly will have the opportunity to vote.
 Email voting will close one week after the general assembly.
 All voting will require entry of the member’s email address to ensure each member votes only once.
 All voting will be anonymous.